 What is Leaky Gut Syndrome?

 Leaky gut syndrome is a condition that affects the lining of the intestines.
-It occurs when toxins, food particles, bacteria, and other harmful substances leak into the bloodstream.
+It occurs when the gut barrier is damaged, allowing toxins, food particles, bacteria, and other harmful substances to leak into the bloodstream.
 Normally, the intestinal barrier prevents this from happening.

-You see, the intestinal barrier is composed of a series of cells linked together by what’s called, “tight junctions.”
-This creates tight openings, or gates, in the intestinal wall that allow water and nutrients to pass through the barrier into the bloodstream, while keeping harmful substances inside.
-With leaky gut syndrome, these openings become wide enough to allow toxins, bacteria, food particles and other substances to enter the bloodstream.1
+The intestinal barrier is composed of a series of cells linked together by what’s called “tight junctions.”
+This creates tight openings, or gates, in the intestinal wall that allow water and nutrients to pass through the barrier into the bloodstream while keeping harmful substances inside.
+With leaky gut syndrome, these openings become wide enough to allow harmful substances to enter the bloodstream.1

-Many factors can cause these openings to widen, a condition called “intestinal permeability.”
-Research suggests imbalances in gut bacteria can cause gut inflammation, leading to increased intestinal permeability.2
+Many factors can cause these openings to widen, a condition called increased intestinal permeability or hyperpermeability.
+Research suggests that imbalances in gut bacteria are a major contributing factor in developing leaky gut syndrome because it causes gut inflammation, which can lead to increased intestinal permeability.2

 Research shows leaky gut syndrome may contribute to many health conditions, including: